Efficient algorithms for tuple domination on co-biconvex graphs and web graphs: -tuple domination on web graphs

 \begin{example} For $W_{15}^4$ (see Example \ref{ejemplo1}), we can write $\left\langle S_1\right\rangle=( 1, 10, 4, 13, 7 )$, $\left\langle S_2\right\rangle= (2, 11, 5, 14, 8 )$ and $\left\langle S_3\right\rangle= (3, 12, 6, 15, 9)$. \end{example}

 \begin{remark} Any subset of $c+1$ consecutive vertices from any $\left\langle S_i\right\rangle$ is a $1$-tuple dominating set in $W_n^m$. \end{remark}

 Given $m$, $n$, $\langle S_i \rangle$ for some $i$ and $\alpha \leq l_2$, procedure \textbf{DOM} described below returns as output an $\alpha$-tuple dominating set in the web graph $W^m_n$.
-In each step, it chooses from $\langle S_i \rangle$, a vertex that is the $1$-contiguous vertex to the latest added to $D$ and stops when each vertex of $W^n_m$ has at least $\alpha$ adjacent vertices that belong to $D$.
-We take into account Procedure \textbf{DIV}($t$, $w$) which returns the quotient ($c$) and the remainder ($r$) from the Integer Division between two given integer numbers $t$ and $w$.
+In each step, it chooses from $\langle S_i \rangle$, a vertex that is the $1$-contiguous vertex to the latest vertex added to $D$ and stops when each vertex of $W^m_n$ has at least $\alpha$ vertices in its closed neighborhood belonging to $D$.
+We take into account Procedure \textbf{DIV}($t$, $w$) which returns the quotient and the remainder from the Integer Division between two given integer numbers $t$ and $w$.
 Also, Procedure \textbf{PROC}($n$,$m$,$i$) ---based on Proposition \ref{tamanocircular2}--- which returns the set $\langle S_i \rangle$.

 \begin{example} For the web graph $W_{15}^4$, where $\left\langle S_1\right\rangle=( 1, 10, 4,13, 7)$, if we run \textbf{procedure} {\textbf{DOM}} $\left(15,4 , \langle S_1 \rangle, 3\right)$ we obtain: